-These banana pumpkin pie spice waffles have a rich flavor with a hint of pumpkin pie spice and are the perfect way to enjoy a cool fall morning for breakfast.
-It’s also one of my 30-minute meals, which makes it even better.
+These banana pumpkin pie spice waffles have a rich flavor with a hint of pumpkin pie spice.
+Making them for breakfast is the perfect way to enjoy a cool fall morning.

 When I was shopping the other day, I found a huge holiday creamer bunker display featuring a pumpkin pie spice creamer.
 My mind went into overdrive thinking about how to make some amazing autumn-inspired recipes featuring these creamers.